 While this book isn’t really a technology book, the connection between research and technology has never been greater.
 When we want to know something, by and large we turn to these technological tools to help us out.
 Through his book, Christopher Lehman makes a connection for the reader between the reading and writing that is done by using real world examples and giving us the ability to implement the strategies regardless of the level of tech in a given classroom.

 METC is a program of Cooperating School Districts of Greater St. Louis

-Welcome to the Learning Division's blog.
-Formerly The Wired Classroom, this blog is a blend of all of our professional development offerings, plus resources we think you will find helpful in a K-12 setting.
+Welcome to the EducationPlus Learning Division's blog.
+The Connected Classroom is a blend of all of our professional development offerings, plus resources we think you will find helpful in a K-12 setting.